oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-browse-objects.md

 ## RECAP

-In this lab, we used Data Catalog to search for the desired objects in the database.
+In this lab, we used Catalog to search for the desired objects in the database.
 There are different ways to search for an object and display the search results.
-We also learned how to do data preview.
+We learned how to see a preview of the data in a table.
 There are many more features in the Catalog tool, which are not covered here.
 These details will be covered in another in-depth workshop.

 You may now **proceed to the next lab**.